 Lazy Evaluation

-inputs are evaluated before a node can be run.
+By default, allrequired and optional inputs are evaluated before a node can be run.
 Sometimes, however, an

 input won’t necessarily be used and evaluating it would result in unnecessary processing.
 Here are some examples